joelhawksley/identity/components/slides.md

 <% end %>
 ```

-^
-- How do we do it?
+^ How do we do it?

-- Couple tiers of Javascript bundles
+^ Couple tiers of Javascript bundles

-- Fully supported browsers -> normal bundles.
+^ S Fully supported browsers -> normal bundles.

-- Polyfills to second tier that need it.
+^ S Polyfills to second tier that need it.

-- Unsupported -> ONLY smaller set of polyfills
+^ S Unsupported -> ONLY smaller set of polyfills

-- Deprecate browsers -> tiers of support
+^ Deprecate browsers -> tiers of support

-- Because we can afford to only serve JS to the most modern browsers, we can be really strict about compatibility
+^ Because we only serve JS to the most modern browsers, we can be really strict about compatibility

 ---